TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ✅ Time-based segmentation helps in implementing lifecycle configurations for storing these logs.

-✅ Namespace segragation --> organised storage of logs and subsequently a faster retrieval.
+✅ Namespace segragation --> Organised storage of logs and subsequently a faster retrieval.

 <ins> **_Use-case?_** </ins>

-So, in future, **if we'd wish to carry out historical data analysis, we'll be able to clearly delineate logs from different time periods and carry out Trend Analysis / Anomaly Detection
+So, in future, **if we'd wish to carry out historical data analysis, we'll be able to clearly delineate logs from different time periods and carry out Trend Analysis / Anomaly Detection**

 </br>

-### _Security Enhancements we've primarily focused upon_:-
+## _Security Enhancements we've primarily focused on_:-

-1- **All communications between FluentD and other components**, like K8s API and ElasticSearch **are secured by TLS/SSL**
-2- **Interactions between FluentD instances** for centralising the collected logs to a fluentD aggregator, a**re preceded by a mutual authentication via the `shared_key`** . --> verifying the integrity and authenticity of the connection
-3- **Hostname Verifications** prevents traffic from being intercepted, **prevents MITM - Man in the Middle Attacks**
+-  (FluentD ━ K8s API Server) & (FluentD ━ ElastiSearch) **--> Secured with TLS/SSL**

+- (FluentD ━ FluentD) **--> Authentication via the `shared_key`** .

+   >  _Why?
+Because FluentD instances interact with the FluentD log aggregator instance, in such case, we need to verify the authenticity of the connection._

+- **Hostname Verifications** :- Prevent man-in-the-middle attacks

-4- **Sensitive data has been filtered out before logs aggregation**, this ensures none of the sensitive info/secrets lie exposed in the cluster logs.
+- **Filtering out Sensitive data** before logs aggregation

+  > ➡️ None of the sensitive secrets lie exposed in the cluster logs.

-5 - Though I've covered buffer configuration management separately, it does partially fall in this context as well. **There've been multiple measures implemented to ensure that resource usage is bounded, and thus preventing a DDoS Attack.**
+ -  There've been multiple measures implemented to ensure that **resource usage is bounded, and thus preventing a DDoS Attack.**

 </br>